kirbydesign/designsystem/.github/CONTRIBUTING.md

 3. **Implementation:**
     - Make sure you have read: "[Before you get coding](#before-you-get-coding)".
     - Signal to others you are working on the issue by assigning yourself.
-    - Create a "fix"-branch from the [master branch](https://github.com/kirbydesign/designsystem/tree/master).
+    - Create a branch from the [master branch](https://github.com/kirbydesign/designsystem/tree/master) following our [branch naming convention](#branch).
     - Create a test that reproduces the bug following guidelines in: "[The good: Test](#test)".
     - Write code to fix the bug
 4. **Follow steps 4 and 5 in "[Checklist: I have a component request](#checklist-i-have-a-component-request)".**